 A staff committed to ensuring that your recovery process is swift and effective

-The surgeons at Desert Care Network’s Institute of Clinical Orthopedics and Neurosciences (ICON) evaluate, treat and rehabilitate the muscles and joints of the hand and arm.
-Their plan of care is designed to fit your needs and includes treatment of:
+The hand surgeons at Desert Care Network’s Institute of Clinical Orthopedics and Neurosciences (ICON) evaluate, treat and rehabilitate the muscles and joints of the hand and arm.
+Their plan of care is designed to fit your needs and includes treatment of the following:

 Nerve compression syndromes, such as cubital tunnel syndrome and carpal tunnel syndrome